Should You Invest in Real Estate or Stocks?

 - Stocks are far more liquid than real estate investments.
 During regular market hours, you can sell your entire position, many times, in a matter of seconds.
 You may have to list real estate for days, weeks, months, or in extreme cases, years before finding a buyer.

 - Borrowing against your stocks is much easier than real estate.
-If your broker has approved you for margin borrowing (usually, it just requires you fill out a form), it’s as easy as writing a check against your account.
+If your broker has approved you for margin borrowing (usually, it just requires you to fill out a form), it’s as easy as writing a check against your account.
 If the money isn’t in there, a debt is created against your stocks and you pay interest on it, which is typically fairly low.

 3 Cons of Investing in Stocks